 Scripps' historical basis in its assets and liabilities will be carried over to New Scripps.
 The Transactions will be recorded as a reverse-spin transaction, and accordingly New Scripps' results of operations for periods prior to the consummation of the Transactions will be identical to the historical results previously reported by Scripps.
 Because Scripps Cable represents an entire business segment that will be divested, its results are reported as "discontinued operations" for all periods presented.
 Results of the remaining business segments, including results for divested operating units within these segments through their dates of sale, are reported as "continuing operations."
-Management of New Scripps.
+Management of New Scripps intends to continue to pay the same quarterly dividend per share as Scripps.
 Future dividends will, however, be subject to New Scripps' earnings, financial condition, and capital requirements.